 OHCDS, VF/EA FMS or AWC FMS for public transportation.

 OHCDS for transportation mile.

 ODP or its Designee for all types of transportation rendered by agency providers that enroll directly with the Department.

 Frequency of Verification:

-At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
-New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
+At least once during a 3-year monitoring cycle and more New providers may be qualified more frequently depend assigned to.

-Арр pendix C: Participant Services
+Ap pendix C: Participant Services

 C-1/C-3: Service Specification

-the M Servi Othe As pr Medicaid agency or the operating agency (if applicable). ice Type: er Service ation are readily available to CMS upon request through
+Oth As p Medicaid agency or the operating agency (if applicable). rice Type: er Service rovided in 42 CFR §440.180(b)(9), the State requests the ified in statute. rice Title: authority to provide the following additional service not

-ice Title:
+Veh icle Accessibility Adaptations

-S Taxonomy:
+HCI BS Taxonomy:

-·

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

-Category 2: Sub-Category 2: Sub-Category 2:
+Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Servi ice Definition (Scope):
+C in Definition (Comp.)

-Category 4: Sub-Category 4:
+serv rice Definition (Scope): Category 4: Sub-Category 4: